 If your application is selected, Whole Cities will work with you to find a community partner who will be a good fit for your passion and Whole Cities’ mission.

 Projects thrive when multiple Team Members are engaged.
-Your Team Leader needs to be aware and supportive of your efforts to involve other interested Team Members in your community partner’s project.
+Your STL (Store TMs), FTL (Facility TMs) or Team Leader (Regional or Global Offices) needs to be aware and supportive of your efforts to involve other interested Team Members in your community partner’s project.
 It is important that Team Members are not pressured into volunteering and understand that WFM and WCF will not compensate for volunteer time.

 Yes!
-We welcome applications from all Team Members located in the U.S. who meet the eligibility requirements.
+We welcome applications from all Team Members located in the U.S. and Canada who meet the eligibility requirements.

 No. Every partnership is unique and is determined by the needs and desires of the store and community partner involved.
 Stores and Team Members should not feel pressured to donate food, funds, or other in kind donations to their community partner.